Hourglass Vanish Seamless Finish Liquid Foundation Review

 Review

-Results you may expect from using Hourglass Vanish Seamless Finish Liquid Foundation:
+Does Hourglass Vanish Seamless Finish Liquid Foundation Work?

-Quite moisturizing: Hourglass Vanish Seamless Finish Liquid Foundation has a moisturizing rating of 5.2 out of 10.
+According to CreamScan analysis, Hourglass Vanish Seamless Finish Liquid Foundation is quite moisturizing, with a moisturizing rating of 5.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 2.9 out of 10 and a high Occlusivity of 7.6 out of 10, primarily due to the high content of Dimethicone (est. ≈9.0%), Caprylyl Methicone (est. ≈3.0%) and Trimethylsiloxysilicate (est. ≈2.0%).